ArohanH/Binarybots/README.md

 ## Binarybots
-This git repository contains all our project files.
-You can simply clone the repo and make any changes you want to make and finally push all the changes to this repo, so that we could work together here.
+This git repository contains all our project files of the Algorithmic Trader Project.
+You can simply clone the repo and make any changes you want to make and test those changes.
+Suggestions are accepted.